AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry.md

 I blinked at my teacher.
 He never let me go early but I wasn't about to stall with permission to leave.
 So I left as quickly as I'd come.
 I scurried across the floor on my knees and grabbed my things and then rushed out the door and down the hall back to my room.

 I flopped on my bed and I tried to dream.
 I tried to fall asleep but the whispers in the room did not come.
 And I had to go about my day.
 I unfurled from my bed and I trudged out of my room.

-I wanted the day to end so badly but it dragged on and on until it was time for lights out and I eagerly pulled my blankets over my head and blocked out all the sounds of my roommates snoring.
+I wanted the day to end so badly but it dragged on and on until it was time for lights out.
+I eagerly pulled my blankets over my head and blocked out all the sounds of my roommates snoring.
 I needed to see him.
-But I was awake for hours trying to sleep.

-When I finally drifted into the darkness I was relieved to see the room - the same as it always was with it's white walls and wooden floor.
-The relief was replaced with my self-defacing whispers of the dream - my self-worth echoed in each whisper.
+After hours of trying, I finally drifted into the darkness I was relieved to see the room - the same as it always was with it's white walls and wooden floor.
+The relief was replaced with the self-defacing whispers of my dream - my self-worth echoed in each whisper.
 There were blocks stacked neatly in bins and I pulled them out as the whispers got louder.
 "Monster."

 I looked around for the voice, "Who's there?"